simeononsecurity/awesome-hardening/README.md

 # Awesome Hardening

-A collection of scripts and configurations for hardening various systems and applications.
+A collection of scripts, configurations, and tools for hardening various systems and applications.

 ## Windows Hardening